code-explorer786/Braindustry-Mod-Backup/README.md

 # Braindustry-Mod
-High Technology mod for Mindustry game.Adds materials,fabrics and new reactor.
+High Technology mod for Mindustry game with new super beatiful and useful materials,liquids,turrets,reactors and too much more!

 How to install?